DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 Is a Coffee Scrub Good for Your Face?

 There is some debate about whether or not you can use coffee to exfoliate fine facial skin.
 However, if finely ground and used occasionally, you can use a coffee face scrub.
 A face scrub made using coffee grounds can improve the look and feel of your skin.
-Coffee grounds are gentler than salt and sugar as well.
+Coffee grinds are gentler than salt and sugar as well.
 Therefore, they are great option for your face when used sparingly.

 Here are the benefits of a coffee grounds face scrub: